jhu-oose-f22/jobstation/README.md

   - **sign up**: enter valid username, email, and password to sign up
   - **sign in**: sign in using username and password
   - **sign out**: click Sign out and user will be redirect to the sign up / log in page.
 - Create, modify, delete, and search post/group.
-(Only backend supports these operations.
-Frontend and backend have yet to be integrated.)
   - **create**: After log in, user can create a new post. on the topright of the page.
 All three fields(title, tags, body) are required to be posted.

-  - **modify&delete**: Owner of the post have permission to modify or delete the post, while other users can only view the post.
+  - **modify&delete**: Owner of the post have permission to modify or delete the post, while other users can view/like/comment the post.
   -  **search**: Click the magnifier button on the topright to search post.
 All three fields of the post(title, tag, body) are supported for search.

 2. group live chat
 - View existing groups
 - join a group and chat with group members, rich-text supported

-3. User tags
-   - Select interesting tags at registration
-   - Add / Delete tags at the dashboard.
+- group owner can remove a member if they misbehaves

-4. Recommendation System.
+3. Recommendation System.
-   - Get recommended groups and posts based on the user's tags.
+- Get Recommended Groups based on tags you like.

 <!-- ROADMAP -->
 ## Roadmap